Privacy and personal information

 On this page:

-Why do we collect your personal information?
+Why we collect your personal information

-What type of personal information do we collect?
+What types of personal information do we collect?

 Your personal information is any information about you.
 Your name, contact details, finance, purchase records, anything that you can look at and say, ‘this is about me’.

-When we say ‘personal information’ we mean identifiable information about you, relating to your:
+- When we say ‘personal information’ we mean identifiable information about you, relating to your:

-- identity including your name, marital status, title, date of birth and gender
+- identity, including your name, marital status, title, date of birth and gender

-- profile information including requests made by you, your feedback and survey responses
+- profile information, including requests made by you, your feedback and survey responses

-- usage information including information about how you use our website, facilities and services.
+- usage information, including information about how you use our website, facilities and services.

-We may also collect any other information provided by you in connection with, or specifically related to your communications with us or your use of our services or facilities.
+We may also collect any other information provided by you in connection with, or specifically related to your communications with us or your use of our websites, services or facilities.

-We collect your bank account, tax code, emergency contact details, drivers licence details.
+We collect your bank account, tax code, emergency contact details, driver's licence details.

 When do we collect your personal information?